choulab/lab-website/content/about/intro.md

 <div style="text-align:center"><h1>Overview</h1></div>

 Our lab uses the tools of chemistry, molecular biology, and computational design to engineer proteins and nucleic acids as self-assembling nanoscale devices.
 Such devices include molecular barcodes for labeling, timers for kinetic analysis, rulers for measuring distances, printers for molecular manufacturing, and computers for multi-signal processing.
-Through the application of these tools, our goal is to define the cell-types, cell-states, and cell-cell interactions that underlie the dynamics of disease proression and drug resistance.
+Through the application of these tools, our goal is to define the cell-types, cell-states, and cell-cell interactions that underlie the dynamics of disease progression and drug resistance.

 Our lab employs a variety of skillsets and techniques, and combines experimentation with computation.
 Students in the lab gain a broad spectrum of skills including molecular techniques, biochemistry, imaging, coding, device fabrication, and much more.<br>